 COVID CATCH UP PREMIUM

-Since returning to school in June 2020, in September 2020 and again in March 2021, we have made sure that all of our children have come back to school happy and we have focused on their mental health and wellbeing.
+Since returning to school in June 2020, in September 2020 in March 2021 and again in September 21, we have made sure that all of our children have come back to school happy and we have focused on their mental health and wellbeing.
 We have also spent time on basic skills and finding out where the gaps are in learning.
 We have had discussions across the school so that the senior leadership team know the whole school picture.
 We have identified the gaps in learning as a result of lockdown and have planned ways in which those gaps can be filled for all year groups.
 Curriculum leaders have offered support for class teachers about how best to plug the gaps in learning.
 Each year group and curriculum leaders have produced a ‘Covid Action Plan’ document outlining not only the gaps, but how they are looking to continue to build on our curriculum.

 For most of our children being back at school, receiving high quality targeted first teaching will be enough for them to close the gaps in learning as many of our families did well with our online learning package during lockdown.
 However, there are a group of children that need a little more.
 In the Autumn Term of 2020 we started intervention programmes for our children in key stage 2 who would benefit either from more intensive work or a different approach to learning.
 In some instances it is a different person to the class teacher delivering the programme (in a Covid secure environment) which may give learners a different perspective.
 Interventions in key stage one and foundation are currently done within the school day but we may extend this as the year progresses.